Syed Mainul Hossain

-Syed Mainul Hossain (5 May 1952 – 10 November 2014) was a Bangladeshi structural engineer and architect.
+Syed Mainul Hossain (17 March 1952 – 10 November 2014) was a Bangladeshi structural engineer and architect.
 He is the designer of the National Martyrs' Memorial, one of the national landmarks of Bangladesh.
-He was posthumously awarded the Independence Day Award in 2022.
+He was posthumously awarded the Independence Award in 2022.

+Background

+Syed Mainul Hossain was born on 17 March 1952 to Syed Mujibul Haq and Syeda Rashida Haq Hena.
+Mujibul was a history professor at Rajendra College in Faridpur District.
+Mainul was the eldest among three children.
+He graduated from Bangladesh University of Engineering and Technology in architecture in 1976.